stathissideris/ditaa/README.md

 * If you make sure to keep the lines straight, [artist-mode](http://cinsk.github.io//emacs/emacs-artist.html) for emacs can be used to produce `ditaa`-compatible diagrams.
+* Within [Eclipse asciidoctor editor](https://github.com/de-jcup/eclipse-asciidoctor-editor) there is support for ditaa rendeing and special editor for `.ditaa` files with preview.

 ## Contributors